conormcafee/mitso-marketing/src/pages/case-studies/e-stars.md

   - Image: /assets/e-stars-stamford-bridge.jpg
 testimonial: Testimonial goes here
 ---
-EStars featuring Fortnite, open to any player over 12 attracted thousands of avid Fortnite fans and gaming enthusiasts hoping to claim the grand prize.
-In the end, a 16 year old claimed £25,000 and was crowned the overall champion.
+EStars featuring Fortnite, toured some of the biggest sports stadiums in the UK and Ireland from January to March 2019.
+Thousands of avid Fortnite fans and gaming enthusiasts took part in the hope of winning £25,000.

+# Our role

-Our role was to generate hype around the tournament and work with Premier League clubs and other stadium teams to
+Our role was to generate hype around the tournament, sell tickets and further establish EStars as a global brand.

+We conducted market research initially to understand the game and its players and developed a digital and PR campaign centred around raising brand awareness and converting to ticket sales.

+For EStars, it was important to continually deliver engaging and attractive content.
+We provided graphic design and videography services, managing all social channels for the duration of the tournament.

+## Results:

+* Over 6,000 tickets sold
+* 97% increase in website traffic
+* 30% increase in social following across all channels
+* 30,000 video views on YouTube
+* Successful collaboration with Tesla and interest from other major global brands
+* Plans to take the tournament to Dubai and further afield